Businesses operating in a state-designated rural Enterprise Zone may be eligible for Utah income or corporate franchise tax incentives.

 The Enterprise Zone Credit is for certain businesses that hire new full-time employees, restore buildings or meet certain other requirements in a designated zone.
 Indian tribes may apply for enterprise zone designation within an Indian reservation.

 The program is operated by the Governor's Office of Economic Development.
-Go to the Governor's Office of Economic Development for information on the program and to see the enterprise zones.
+Visit the Governor's Office of Economic Development site for information on the program and to see the enterprise zones.